Murder in Reverse

-Murder in Reverse (also styled Murder in Reverse?) is a 1945 British thriller film directed by Montgomery Tully and starring William Hartnell, Jimmy Hanley and Chili Bouchier.
+Murder in Reverse (also styled Murder in Reverse?)
+(Note: The opening title credits include the question mark.
+The question mark is important to the plot because the film concludes by posing to a room of eminent lawyers the question of whether a man can be sentenced a second time for a murder for which has already served the prison sentence.) is a 1945 British thriller film directed by Montgomery Tully and starring William Hartnell, Jimmy Hanley and Chili Bouchier.
 It was written by Tully based on the 1931 story Query by "Seamark" (Austin J. Small).